Managing pre-employment medicals? Ask these key questions

 How we can help

-Direct Health Solutions (DHS) offers a comprehensive and detailed library of employment medical services, all of which can be tailored to suit your business needs.
+We offer a comprehensive and detailed library of employment medical services, all of which can be tailored to suit your business needs.
 These assessments include:

 • Pre-placement